goro-dim/text2art/README.md

 <pre><code class="language-python">
 # Define your text prompt
-prompt = "A beautiful landscape with mountains, a river, and a sunset in the background."
+prompt = "Generate in high resolution, a beautiful landscape with mountains, a river, and a sunset in the background."

 # Generate the image
 image = pipe(prompt).images[0]